We Are UAOSU

 - experienced in building our faculty union.

-Both the Steward Council and Organizing Committee are interim bodies that will serve through the completion of a membership drive and the ratification of a constitution.
+Both the Activist Council and Organizing Committee are interim bodies that will serve through the completion of a membership drive and the ratification of a constitution.

 Current Members of the Organizing Committee